oracle/fmw-kubernetes/OracleSOASuite/kubernetes/monitoring-service/README.md

 - Have Docker and a Kubernetes cluster running and have `${KUBERNETES_CLI:-kubectl}` installed and configured.
 - Have Helm installed.
+- Before installing kube-prometheus-stack (Prometheus, Grafana and Alertmanager), refer [link](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack#uninstall-helm-chart) and cleanup if any older CRDs for monitoring services exists in your Kubernetes cluster.
+  **Note**: Make sure no existing monitoring services is running in the Kubernetes cluster before cleanup.
+If you do not want to cleanup monitoring services CRDs, refer [link](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack#upgrading-chart) for upgrading the CRDs.
 - An OracleSOASuite domain deployed by `weblogic-operator` is running in the Kubernetes cluster.

 ## Set up monitoring for OracleSOASuite domain